mateusesm/cpf-validation-class/README.md

-### Class for CPF Validation
+### CPF Validation Class

-Class made with JavaScript for CPF Validation
+CPF Validation Class made with JavaScript.

+Download this repository and instantiate the class by passing the cpf in the constructor for validation.